bitnami/charts/bitnami/valkey/README.md

 ### Resource requests and limits

 Bitnami charts allow setting resource requests and limits for all containers inside the chart deployment.
 These are inside the `resources` value (check parameter table).
-Setting requests is essential for production workloads and these should be adapted to your specific use case.
+Setting requests is essential for production workloads, and these should be adapted to your specific use case.

 To make this process easier, the chart contains the `resourcesPreset` values, which automatically sets the `resources` section according to different presets.
 Check these presets in [the bitnami/common chart](https://github.com/bitnami/charts/blob/main/bitnami/common/templates/_resources.tpl#L15).
 However, in production workloads using `resourcesPreset` is discouraged as it may not fully adapt to your specific needs.
 Find more information on container resource management in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).